The Mahabharata Quest: The Alexander Secret: Plot synopsis

 Vijay gets a call from the kidnappers asking him to surrender the cube and solve the puzzle regarding Alexander's quest, in exchange of Radha.
-He decides to go with the kidnappers and solve it, with Colin and Dr. Shukla helping him from Jaungarh.
+He decides to go with the kidnappers and solve it, with Colin, Alice and Dr. Shukla helping him from Jaungarh.
 He travels to Afghanistan where he meets the leader, Christian Van Kleuck, an Austrian businessman associated with an ancient group called The Order.
 Van Kleuck explains to him that the secret referred to the potion of immortality, which Alexander had found.
 The legend was present in the Mahabharata by the name of Samudra manthan or Churning of the Ocean of Milk, which according to the epic had given rise to Amrita, the nectar of immortality.
 Vijay understand that the order wants to find the ingredients in creating such a potion.
 The group starts on their quest to find the locations using the verses on the cube.

-With Colin and Dr. Shukla's help, Vijay guides Van Kleuck and his team to the Kunar Valley, where through a series of sentinels, they stumble upon an underground lake in a cave.
+With help, Vijay guides Van Kleuck and his team to the Kunar Valley, where through a series of sentinels, they stumble upon an underground lake in a cave.
 The water was white in color, and there were ancient distillation and mixing equipment present.
 After taking sample from the lake, which consists of the bacterium, the group continues to the final stop, Ustyurt Plateau, between Uzbekistan and Kazakhstan.
 They reach a mountain formation called The Three Brothers, and climb the shortest of the three ridges.
 Inside a sealed chamber, the group find a number of vessels which had contained the churned Amrita.
 One chamber is full of snakes and Van Kleuck orders his men to take a pair of each, as they would be the virus needed in the potion.
 After finishing their job they lock Vijay inside, but are ambushed by the Kazakh Air force choppers and MiG-29s outside and escapes.
 Vijay is rescued and brought back to India.

 In New Delhi, the group, along with Kidwai continue searching for the Order and Radha, although knowing she might be dead.
 One night, Vijay receives a mysterious phone call from a person claiming to be his father's ally, but promises to meet him with important information only after six months.